-POLICY ST55: Promoting Sustainable Transport and Active Travel
+POLICY ST53: Promoting Sustainable Transport and Active Travel

-- 1. Development that contributes towards a sustainable, safe, active transport network and offers a range of public transport and active travel choices will be supported. - 2.
-Proposals for residential development of 10 or more dwellings, and non-residential development of 1000sqm or more should: - a) assist in the improvement of transport infrastructure to help all communities in Bassetlaw have opportunities to travel without a car for everyday journeys; - b) provide well-designed, safe and convenient access for all, giving priority to the needs of pedestrians, cyclists and other users in a way which would not: - i. compromise the free flow of traffic on the public highway, pedestrians, public transport and cycling or any other transport mode; or - ii. exacerbate traffic congestion on the existing highway network or increase the risk of accidents or endanger the safety of road users including pedestrians, cyclists and other vulnerable road users; - c) minimise additional travel demand by car through measures identified in a Travel Plan and demand management measures, where appropriate; - d) encourage forms of active travel through connection to, and extension of, existing pedestrian, cycle and equestrian routes, where practicable; - e) respond to the transport needs for specific groups in the community, such as older people and those with disabilities; and - f) encourage the use of flexible transport services that combine public and community transport services, ensuring that locally based approaches are delivered to meet the needs of communities.
+- 1. Development that contributes towards a sustainable, safe, active transport network and offers a range of public transport and active travel choices will be supported.
+Development should, where appropriate: - a) assist in the improvement of transport infrastructure to help all communities in Bassetlaw have opportunities to travel without a car for everyday journeys; - b) provide well-designed, safe and convenient access for all, giving priority to the needs of pedestrians, cyclists and other users in a way which would not: - i. compromise the free flow of traffic on the public highway, pedestrians, public transport and cycling or any other transport mode; or - ii. exacerbate traffic congestion on the existing highway network or increase the risk of accidents or endanger the safety of road users including pedestrians, cyclists and other vulnerable road users; - c) minimise additional travel demand by car through sustainable travel measures identified in a Travel Plan and associated Action Plan(s), where the securing of a Travel Plan Coordinator may be necessary to facilitate the payment of monitoring fees and to pay for the delivery of additional sustainable travel measures/initiatives if modal share targets are not achieved; - d) encourage forms of active travel through connection to, and extension of, existing pedestrian, cycle and equestrian routes, where practicable;

-- 1Bassetlaw Transport Study 2021, Tetra Tech, 2021 - 2Nottinghamshire Strategic Infrastructure Plan, Nottinghamshire County Council, 2021 - 3Bassetlaw Council Plan, BDC, 2019 - 4Bassetlaw Infrastructure Delivery Plan, BDC, 2021 - 5Cycling and Walking Investment Strategy, DFT, 2017 - 6National Planning Policy Framework, MCHLG, 2020 - 7Third Nottinghamshire Local Transport Plan, Nottinghamshire County Council, 2019
+- e) respond to the transport needs for specific groups in the community, such as older people and those with disabilities; and - f) encourage the use of flexible transport services that combine public and community transport services, ensuring that locally based approaches are delivered to meet the needs of communities.

+1Bassetlaw Transport Study, Tetra Tech, 2022

+2Bassetlaw Infrastructure Delivery Plan, BDC, 2023

+3Council Plan, BDC, 2019

+4Cycling and Walking Investment Strategy, DFT, 2017

+5Third Nottinghamshire Local Transport Plan, Nottinghamshire County Council, 2019